Professional training and experience

 MBSR – Mindfulness-Based Stress Reduction – Strategies to self-calm through breath and body awareness and guided imagery.

-I hold four credentials related to my practice:
+I hold five credentials related to my practice:

 LICSW - Licensed Independent Clinical Social Worker